begelb/MLCD/README.md

 # attractor-identification-draft

 ## Requirements
-This software was developed using [Python 3.9.6](https://www.python.org/downloads/release/python-396/).
+This code was developed using [Python 3.9.6](https://www.python.org/downloads/release/python-396/).

-The software has several required Python packages.
+Compiling the code requires several Python packages.
 The requirements are listed in ```requirements.txt.``` To install all of the requirements at once, run the following terminal command:

 ```pip install -r requirements.txt```